DiligentGraphics/DiligentEngine/README.md

 ## Linux

 Your Linux environment needs to be set up for c++ development.
-If it already is, make sure your c++ tools are up to date as Diligent Engine uses modern c++ features (gcc/g++ or clang 9 or later is recommended).
+If it already is, make sure your c++ tools are up to date as Diligent Engine uses modern c++ features (clang 10 or later is recommended).
 You may need to install the following packages:

+:warning: gcc 9, 10 and 11 seemingly produce invalid code in release configurations that causes crash on startup.
+Use gcc 7 or 8 or clang.

-1. gcc, make and other essential c/c++ tools:
+1. gcc, clang, make and other essential c/c++ tools:

 ```
 sudo apt-get update